 I feel that, for the region, hot springs are a part of culture and tradition.

 In Kannawa, there are many old, yet splendid buildings.
-In Kannawa, which has flourished as hot spring health resort since long ago, many traditional ryokan and and hot spring inns remain.
+This place, which has flourished as a hot spring health resort since long ago, is where many traditional ryokan and and hot spring inns remain.

-“In the past, geisha would wave from the window (veranda), to beckon customers,” is a snippet of info from the guide, reimagining the brilliant imagery of that time.
-I’m sure it’s a casual scenery if you’re walking alone, but if you follow the locals, you’ll notice that there are a lot of stories lurking in the “normal scenery.”
+“In the past, geisha would wave from the window (veranda), to beckon customers,” is a snippet of info from the guide, inviting us to imagine the brilliant imagery of that time.
+I’m sure it’s casual scenery if you’re walking alone, but if you follow the locals, you’ll notice that there are a lot of stories lurking in the “normal scenery.”
 Yeah, it’s great that you came along.

 Just like that, 2 hours pass in the blink of an eye.

 We were able to come by the limited time only shuttle bus, but the normal, scheduled bus is fine too.
-You can leave on the bus until late at night from the west entrance of the station.
+You can leave on the bus until late at night from the west entrance of Beppu Station.